fzwoch/obs-gstreamer/README.md

 This plugin has interesting use cases but may be difficult to understand and is clunky use if you are _not_ familiar with GStreamer.

-No binaries supplied due to too many platforms potentially being supported plus the plugin needs to be compiled against the major version of the GStreamer installation on the target system anyway.
+No binaries provided due to too many platforms potentially being supported plus the plugin needs to be compiled against the major version of the GStreamer installation on the target system anyway.